bartificer/programming-by-stealth/docs/_tidbits/tidbit17b-docker-jekyll.md

 Copy the `Dockerfile`, `docker-compose.yml`, `.env` and `Makefile` files to the root of the PBS project.
 Without any changes if we run this configuration with `make up` we should get the PBS project in our browser.

 Does it work?
-Yes and no. No, we don't see the website in our browser at `http://localhost:4000` but if we check the logs with `make logs` we see that there is a problem with a missing repo.
-So the problem is in the jekyll setup, not in our Docker configuration.
+Yes and no. No, we don't see the website in our browser at `http://localhost:4000` but if we check the logs with `make logs`, we see that there is a problem with a missing repo.
+So the problem is in the Jekyll setup, not in our Docker configuration.

 ### Troubleshooting Differences Between GitHub Pages and Docker Environments

 Do we call victory?
 Not yet.
-We also want to test if we can truly run both containers side by side and for that it would be nice if we could fix this repo problem so we can truly run both websites side by side.
+We also want to test if we can truly run both containers side-by-side, and for that, it would be nice if we could fix this repo problem so we can truly run both websites side-by-side.

 The actual error in `make logs` shows